Editor’s Note: This article on attaining financial freedom was originally published in 2012 but was updated in October 2016.

 We discuss many aspects of personal finance at Get Rich Slowly.
 We explore ways to earn more money, get out of debt, and build an emergency fund.
 We talk about the psychology of money management, and we share tips and tricks for making the most of your savings and your career.
 Basically, we do our best to help readers take control of their financial lives.

-Here then are twelve simple but effective steps to take control of your finances in 2012.
+Here then are twelve simple but effective steps to take control of your finances.

 Step #1: Set financial goals

 The road to wealth is paved with goals.
 If you don’t know why you’re doing this — why you’re making sacrifices, why you’re working so hard — it’s too easy to fail.
 But if you set goals, they can help guide you even when things get tough.
 When you have to make decision, your goals can help you stay focused on what’s important.

 For your goals to be effective, they have to be personal.
 They have to mean something to you.
 Right now, one of my goals is to save money for travel.
 A couple of years ago, my goal was to save for a Mini Cooper.
 Before that, my goal was to get rid of 20 years of debt.